ExpediaGroup/styx/docs/user-guide/configure-overview.md

         enabled: true

     request-logging:
-      # Enabled logging of requests and responses (with requestId to match them up)
+      # Enable logging of requests and responses (with requestId to match them up).
-      # Logs are produced on server and client side, so there is an information on
+      # Logs are produced on server and origin side, so there is an information on
-      # how the server-side (inbound) and client-side (outbound) request/response look like.
+      # how the server-side (inbound) and origin-side (outbound) request/response look like.
       # In long format log entry contains additionally headers and cookies.
       inbound:
         enabled: true